 As frugal frogs, we’ve tried many dining hacks to save when necessary.
-Here are some of our favorite ways that you can dine at Disney without breaking the bank.
+Here are some of our favorite ways that you can dine at Disney World without breaking the bank.

 Our Frog Family’s Tips for Eating at Disney World on a Budget

-1. Go Grocery Shopping upon Arrival
+1. Go Grocery Shopping Upon Arrival

-If you want to limit the amount of meals inside the parks right off the bat, consider grocery shopping once you arrive in Orlando.
+If you want to limit the number of meals inside the parks right off the bat, consider grocery shopping once you arrive in Orlando.
 You can find plenty of local stores or grocery chains, such as Publix or Winn-Dixie, around the outskirts of Disney World property.
 It is especially useful to load up on groceries if you have a longer vacation or if you’re staying in a suite or villa that has a kitchenette.
 That way, you can prepare meals right at your hotel!
 Enjoy in the comforts of your room, or find a nice spot outside and have a picnic.

 2. Get Groceries Delivered to Your Hotel